 Health Care Clearinghouses – A public or private entity, billing service, repricing company, or health management information system that processes health information.
 It may receive it from another entity or gather this data.

-Health Care – Care, services, or supplies related to the health of an individual, including (1) preventive, diagnostic, therapeutic, rehabilitative, maintenance, or palliative care, and counseling, service, assessment, or procedure concerning the physical or mental condition, or functional status, of an individual that affects the structure or function of the body; and (2) sale or dispensing of a drug, device, equipment, or other items following a prescription.
+Health Care – Care, services, or supplies related to the health of an individual, wireless medical monitoring, including (1) preventive, diagnostic, therapeutic, rehabilitative, maintenance, or palliative care, and counseling, service, assessment, or procedure concerning the physical or mental condition, or functional status, of an individual that affects the structure or function of the body; and (2) sale or dispensing of a drug, device, equipment, or other items following a prescription.

 How to become a hybrid HIPAA entity?